Tibetan calligraphy

-Tibetan calligraphy refers to the calligraphic traditions used to write the Tibetan language.
+Tibetan calligraphy is the calligraphic tradition of writing the Tibetan language.
 As in other parts of East Asia, nobles, high lamas, and persons of high rank were expected to have high abilities in calligraphy.
 However, unlike other East Asian calligraphic traditions, calligraphy was done using a reed pen as opposed to a brush.
 Tibetan calligraphy is at times more free-flowing than calligraphy involving the descendants of other Brahmi scripts.
 Given the overriding religious nature of Tibetan culture, many of the traditions in calligraphy come from religious texts, and most Tibetan scribes have a monastic background.

 Styles

 A variety of different styles of calligraphy exist in Tibet: